Bearing Calculator

 Can this calculator handle negative angles?

-Yes, negative angles are converted to their positive equivalents in calculations.
+Yes, negative angles are converted to their positive equivalents in the normalization step.